A mattress that’s old or worn out can do more than leave you tossing and turning throughout the night.

 - Latex mattresses: Made from natural or synthetic rubber, these also offer firmness and support.
 That can make them a good choice for those with back pain, however, some people complain that latex mattresses are too firm.

 The best way to tell which new mattress will work best for you?
 Test it out.
+If you’re a side sleeper, pick the best mattress for side sleepers.
 If you’re hitting the store, be sure to spend at least 10 minutes laying on the surface.
 And remember to bring your pillow, which will help to replicate your true sleeping environment as closely as possible.

 Of course, you’ll get an even better idea of how comfortable a mattress really is if you can sleep on it for a full night—or for several full nights.
-And not to toot our own horn or anything, but did you know that Amerisleep offers a 90-day sleep trial?
-Seriously—you can sleep on one of our mattresses for three months, and if for any reason it isn’t comfortable, you can return it.
+And not to toot our own horn or anything, but did you know that Amerisleep offers a 100-day sleep trial?
+Seriously—you can sleep on one of our top-rated mattresses for a few months, and if for any reason it isn’t comfortable, you can return it.
+If the mattress you have at home is too soft or too firm, you can adjust the feel of the bed with one of our high-quality mattress toppers.

-Once you’ve waved buh bye to dust mites and back pain with a new mattress, you still have to get rid of the old one.
+Once you’ve waved goodbye to dust mites and back pain with a new mattress, you still have to get rid of the old one.
 Which, thankfully, is pretty easy.
 There are over 50 mattress-recycling facilities in North America, and their numbers are growing all the time.

 Did you sleep better after getting a new mattress?
 Is your current mattress impacting how you sleep right now?